 - Users can have various levels of access to the scenarios.
 For example, master schedulers may have full access to view and edit all plants' schedules, while other workers may have access to viewing or What-If scenario.

 - Users can see data from multiple plants in one session from the Gantt, Grids, and Alerts.

 Optimization & MRP:

-- Single pass optimize generates a synchronized schedule across all plants.
-Plants can also be optimized separately according to their own set of optimize rules.
+- Single-pass optimization generates a synchronized schedule across all plants.
+Plants can also be optimized separately according to their own set of optimizing rules.

-- Users can use their own personalized optimize options or can use a shared setup.
+- Users can use their own personalized, optimized options or can use a shared setup.

 - MRP can handle Multi-Plant and Multi-Warehouse situations.

 - Resources can be viewed by plant or by departments within a plant.

 - Drag-and-drop can occur within a plant as well as between plants.